Ghardaïa

-It is located in northern-central Algeria in the Sahara Desert and lies along the left bank of the Wadi Mzab.
-The M'zab valley in the Ghardaïa Province (Wilaya) was inscribed under the UNESCO World Heritage List in 1982, as a cultural property evaluated under the criteria II (for its settlement affecting urban planning even to the present century), III (for its Ibadi cultural values), and V (a settlement culture which has prevailed to the present century).
+It is located in northern-central Algeria in the Sahara and lies along the left bank of the Wadi Mzab.
+The M'zab in the Ghardaïa Province was made a World Heritage Site in 1982, as a cultural property evaluated under the criteria II (for its settlement affecting urban planning even to the present century), III (for its Ibadi cultural values), and V (a settlement culture which has prevailed to the present century).

 Ghardaïa is part of a pentapolis, a hilltop city amongst four others, built almost a thousand years ago in the M’Zab valley.
-It was founded by the Mozabites, an Ibadi sect of the Amazigh Muslims.
+It was founded by the Mozabites, an Ibadi sect of the Berber Muslims.

 It is a major centre of date production and the manufacture of rugs and cloths.
 Divided into three walled sectors, it is a fortified town.
 At the centre is the historical Mʾzabite area, with a pyramid-style mosque and an arcaded square.
 Distinctive white, pink, and red houses, made of sand, clay and gypsum, rise in terraces and arcades.

 In her 1963 book, La Force des choses, the French existentialist philosopher Simone de Beauvoir described Ghardaïa as "a Cubist painting beautifully constructed".

 Etymology

-The name of Ghardaïa has its origins in a female saint named Daïa who lived in a cave (ghār) in the area before it blossomed into a town inhabited by Ibadite Muslims who came to escape persecution from Fatimite Muslims in the north.
+The name of Ghardaïa has its origins in a female saint named Daïa who lived in a cave (ghār) in the area before it blossomed into a town inhabited by Ibadi Muslims who came to escape persecution from the Fatimid Caliphate in the north.

-Alternatively, Ghardaïa's name may be derived from the Tamazight word Tagherdayt (ⵟⴰⴳⵀⴻⵔⴷⴰⵢⵜ) meaning the castle, although there is no reliable sourcing to confirm this.